lupeski/rn-stylish/README.md

 ### `configureTheme(config)`

-Creates a `createThemedStyles` function, `useThemeControl` hook, and `updateThemeConfig` function configured with your theme definitions.
+Creates a `createThemedStyles` function and `useThemeControl` hook configured with your theme definitions.

 **Parameters**